CemGurhan/Blockchain-Distributed-Decentralized-Validator/README.md

 * Babel
 * protobuf version 3.20 ([see here for a solution to a potential python protobuf error](#protobuf-builder-error))

 You must also populate your validator with test data.
 If running with mnist data sets, test data must be stored in `backend/tx-validator/src/models/MNIST28X28` or `backend/tx-validator/src/models/MNIST20X20` (depending on your data) as `data.csv`.
+Test data can be found here https://www.kaggle.com/oddrationale/mnist-in-csv.

 If you are on a linux machine, remember to use `bash` as opposed to `sh` when running the script commands seen in this document.